ranbureand/multilingual-experiment/readme.markdown

 If we set the front matter of the pages correctly, the size of the array `navigation_pages` should be:

-+ equal to one if the current page <u>has</u> a corresponding page translated in the current language item of the array `snippets.languages`
++ either equal to one if the current page <u>has</u> a corresponding page translated in the current language item of the array `snippets.languages`
-+ equal to zero if the current page <u>does not have</u> a corresponding page translated in the current language item of the array `snippets.languages`
++ or equal to zero if the current page <u>does not have</u> a corresponding page translated in the current language item of the array `snippets.languages`

 ``` liquid
 {%- if navigation_pages.size == 1 %}